matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 For example: if you rather want collections of pointers instead of values to exploit polymorphism, you can use [`std::base_of`](http://en.cppreference.com/w/cpp/types/is_base_of) instead of `std::is_same`.

-None of these three versions looks very readable nor pleasing at all.
+None of these three versions look very readable or pleasing at all.
 If we stick to SFINAE, we will probably have to wait until C++20 which will introduce the `requires` keyword.

 Alternatively use C++17's [`if constexpr`](http://en.cppreference.com/w/cpp/language/if):